Why start an electrical contracting business?

 Electrical contractors need both public liability and product liability insurance in order to protect themselves against damage caused to persons or property during or as a result of work.
 If you intend to employ staff, bear in mind that you will also need employers liability insurance.
 Buying insurance for electrical contractors can be expensive since electrical work carries a high level of risk as far as the insurer is concerned.
 Consider using a specialist insurance broker who may be able to negotiate you a more favourable premium and will also be able to advise you on suitable policies.

 You will need to purchase the tools and equipment needed to carry out electrical work.
+At a minimum, you need to get an electrician tool bag.
 You will also need to buy or lease a reliable vehicle and then spend some money on painting it in your company colours.
 Marketing and branding is very important as you will need to not only make people aware of your company but also convince them that you are the best electrical contractor to carry out the job.
 Reputation is important to electricians, so joining a relevant trade organisation such as the ECA is a worthwhile investment and goes a long way towards providing reassurance to your clients.
 Trade organisations can also often provide you with support, advice and tendering opportunities.

 Your first steps

 Market research is always a good place to start when thinking about setting up your own business.
 Find out as much as you can about other electrical contracting businesses operating within the area you intend to operate in.
 Research the market and find out what services are most in demand.
 Do you want to specialise in domestic or commercial electrical work?
 Is there a strong demand for emergency electrician services?
 In addition contact the relevant association applicable to your area and research more information about qualifications and legislation concerning electrical works and starting your own business.
 One of the first steps will also be to write up a detailed business plan that outlines where you plan to take your business and exactly how you will get there.